jomartin-999/spring-boot-for-vmware-gemfire/docs/cloudfoundry.md

 However, PCF Dev lacks the Pivotal Cloud Cache service that is available in PCF.
-This is actually ideal for this exercise since we are trying to build and run Spring Boot applications in a PCF environment but connect to an externally managed, standalone VMware GemFire cluster.
+This is actually ideal for this exercise since we are trying to build and run Spring Boot applications in a PCF environment but connect to an externally managed, standalone [vmware-gemfire-name] cluster.

 As a prerequisite, you need to follow the steps outlined in the [tutorial](https://pivotal.io/platform/pcf-tutorials/getting-started-with-pivotal-cloud-foundry-dev/introduction)